 And in any case, you can keep the restaurant costs in check in several ways.
 For example, sometimes I save money by booking lunch at restaurants, rather than dinner, as you can often get a prix fixe lunchtime menu that works out much better value than a la carte.
 And if drinking expensive cocktails, I rarely have many of them!
 I’ll order one or two and will make them last…

-The other thing I have been known to splurge money on is excursions into interesting landscapes.
+The other thing I have been known to save money for in my budget for travel is excursions into interesting landscapes.
 What I’m seeking here is to be able to see something beautiful – and maybe to lose myself in it a little.

 The most common of these, and the least expensive, are boat rides.
 If I go to any coastal place, I will take some kind of boat ride.
 I’ll visit an island, a cave, a lagoon – whatever is available; I just love being on the water.
 Some of the best of these were in Montenegro, where the water was gorgeous and the coastline was steep and craggy.